Unity Agent

 TestRecorder.cs

-The TestRecorder.cs component can be found in the Hierarchy of a scene under the TestManager game object.
-As with the TestManager.cs, the script will persist throughout all scenes to stream all relevant data into a behavior.txt file.
+The TestRecorder.cs component can be found in the hierarchy under the TestManager game object.
+Like TestManager.cs, this script persists across all scenes, streaming all relevant data to a behavior.txt file.

 QExEPlaybackSync.cs